IoT Devices

 • Door {MAC} is closing

-• If no open-door command is received for 3 seconds, it will close the door.
+• If no open-door commands are received for three seconds, the door will automatically close.

 TIP